shashank-srikant/shashank-srikant.github.io/_pages/relationships.md

 It is important for my partner to thus introspect and identify what their tastes are, and what motivates them.
 Where will they derive their happiness from on a day-to-day basis?
 Is it from their partner?
 If yes, will they be okay if their partner (in this case, me) doesn't reciprocate in equal measure?
 That's something to consider seriously.

-An unfortunate side-effect of such thought exercises is that .a. it's easy to fool oneself by claiming to be okay about something until experiencing it, which would change our minds .b. you (I) may genuinely not know what your (my) preferences are, and .c. your (and my) preferences can change (quite dramatically) over time.
+An unfortunate reality of such thought exercises is that .a. it's easy to fool oneself by claiming to be okay about something until experiencing it, which would change our minds .b. you (I) may genuinely not know what your (my) preferences are, and .c. your (and my) preferences can change (quite dramatically) over time.
 So consider this thought experiment with that grain of reality-salt.

 A related note:
 Over the years, I've also realized that group A likely attracts more consumers while group B attracts the creators.
 Creators are those who have an urge to create things, be it a song, a painting, a piece of software, a short film: essentially taking a germ of an idea and executing it until they see a finished product in front of them.
 Consumers are those who, sometimes unhealthily, like to consume: information, music, paintings---pretty much anything that the creators create.
 While there's nothing wrong with being a consumer, I personally feel a strong sense of irritation and discomfort at being "greedily" just consuming without creating anything worthwhile.